Publication Ethics and Malpractice Statement

 The Editor-in-Chief and Editorial Board

-• The Editor-in-Chief is responsible for taking a decision on whether to publish or decline the papers submitted.
-In this case, the Editor-in-Chief is guided by the policy of the Journal and holds to the legal bases preventing possible plagiarism and copyright violation.
+- The Editor-in-Chief is responsible for deciding whether to publish or decline the papers submitted.
+In this case, the editor-in-chief is guided by the journal's policy and holds to the legal bases to prevent possible plagiarism and copyright violations.

 Authors